AdamxzV3/PC-cleaner/README.md

 - 🎭 Opera Browser

-## Features
+## 🛠️ Features
+- 🧹 System Cleanup - This option will clean up temporary files, prefetch files, printer cache, and other unimportant files.
+- 🌐🧹 Browser Cleaner - This option will clean up browser data, cache, and history for Microsoft Edge, Google Chrome, Brave, and Opera.
+- ⚙️🚀 System Optimization and Maintenance - This option will create a system restore point, delete folders with the same names, and perform other system optimization tasks.
-System Information - This option will display information about the user's computer.🖥️ Virus and Malware Scanner - This option will scan the user's computer for viruses and malware.🛡️
+- 💻ℹ️ System Information - This option will display information about the user's computer.
+- 🛡️🦠 Virus and Malware Scanner - This option will scan the user's computer for viruses and malware.